-Section 920.
-Loans on the Security of Savings Accounts.-An association may make loans on the security of its savings accounts whether or not the borrower is the owner of such account, provided:
+[Section 920.
+Loans on the Security of Savings Accounts and Certificates.-Subject to regulation by the department, an association may make loans on the security of its savings accounts and certificates whether or not the borrower is the owner of such account, provided:

-(a) The association obtains a lien upon or a pledge of such savings accounts as security therefor,
+(a) The association obtains a lien upon or a pledge of such savings accounts and certificates as security therefor,

-(b) The loan shall not exceed the withdrawal value of the savings account securing the loan.
+(b) The loan shall not exceed the withdrawal value of the savings account and certificates securing the loan.